mehmetpekmezci/infra/README.md

 # infra

-Upgrading software production line as well as infra structure.
+This is a coordination project to keep the information organized, while searching for a better software production line as well as infra structure.

 All the sub-titltes below will have the same common directory structure :
 - references/URLS.txt
 - docs